prezet/prezet-web/prezet/content/deployment/cloudflare.md

 ],
 ```

-2. Add these environment variables to your `.env` file:
+Add to `.env`:

 ```bash
 CLOUDFLARE_TOKEN=your_cloudflare_api_token
 CLOUDFLARE_ZONE_ID=your_cloudflare_zone_id
 ```

-Note: The `CLOUDFLARE_ZONE_ID` is an MD5 hash, not your domain name.
-You can find it in the Cloudflare dashboard.
+The `CLOUDFLARE_ZONE_ID` is an MD5 hash found in the Cloudflare dashboard, not your domain name.

-### Creating a Cloudflare API Token
+### Creating an API Token

-To use the Prezet purge command, you need to create a Cloudflare API token with the correct permissions.
-Here's how:

-1. Log into your Cloudflare dashboard.
+1. Log into your Cloudflare dashboard
-2. Go to "My Profile" > "API Tokens".
+2. Go to "My Profile" > "API Tokens"
-3. Click "Create Token".
+3. Click "Create Token"
-4. Click the Get Started located next to Custom Token
+4. Click "Get Started" next to Custom Token
-5. Use the following settings:
+5. Configure:
-    - Token name: "Purge cache for (your domain name)"
+   - **Token name:** Purge cache for [your domain]
-    - Permissions:
-        - Zone - Cache Purge - Purge
+   - **Permissions:** Zone - Cache Purge - Purge
-    - Zone Resources:
-        - Include - Specific zone - Your domain
+   - **Zone Resources:** Include - Specific zone - [Your domain]
-6. Complete the token creation process and copy the generated token.
+6. Complete creation and copy the token

-This token should be used as the `CLOUDFLARE_TOKEN` in your `.env` file.
+Use this token as `CLOUDFLARE_TOKEN` in your `.env` file.

-### Automated Purging
+## Automated Purging

-With the `prezet:purge` command configured you can automate cache purging by integrating the command into your deployment process.
-This ensures the cache is purged whenever you push new content.
+Integrate `prezet:purge` into your deployment process to automatically clear the cache when deploying new content.

-Alternatively, if you're using GitHub actions you can make use of this pre-made action to achieve the same result [jakejarvis/cloudflare-purge-action](https://github.com/jakejarvis/cloudflare-purge-action).

-We're using that action as part of the deployment pipeline for this documentation.
-You can check out our full GitHub action: [here](https://github.com/prezet/prezet-web/blob/main/.github/workflows/main.yml#L57).

-To learn more about deploying Prezet powered sites check out our [deployment guide](/deployment/bref).
+### GitHub Actions

+If using GitHub Actions, you can use [jakejarvis/cloudflare-purge-action](https://github.com/jakejarvis/cloudflare-purge-action).
+This documentation site uses that action in its deployment pipeline - see our [GitHub workflow](https://github.com/prezet/prezet-web/blob/main/.github/workflows/main.yml#L57).

-## Attribution
+## Credits

-The idea for this feature came from the video below by Aaron Francis.
-Be sure to check out that video for more information on how to use Cloudflare to serve static content with Laravel.
+This feature was inspired by Aaron Francis's video on serving static content with Laravel:

 ```html +parse
 <x-prezet::youtube videoid="QiocnnlcXIU" title="SSG is dead.
 Long live cache." date="2023-11-08T12:00:00+08:00">